-The ozone layer plays an important role for life on Earth due to its ability to absorb Ultraviolet Radiation (UV) from the sun.
 The amount of stratospheric ozone decreased dramatically during the 1980s and 1990s.
-The main reasons for this decrease was anthropogenic release of ozone depleting substances (ODS), especially chlorofluorocarbons (CFCs).
-In 1987 a number of countries signed The Montreal Protocol, with the aim of phasing out and stop the release of ODS.
-This international treaty has later been amended several times, and the effective regulations have reduced the use and emissions of ODS significantly.
-The total amount of ODS in the stratosphere reached a maximum in the late 1990s.
+The main reason for this decrease was anthropogenic release of ozone depleting substances (ODSs), especially chlorofluorocarbons (CFCs).
+In 1987 a number of countries signed The Montreal Protocol, with the aim of phasing out and stop the release of ODSs.
+This international treaty has later been revised several times, and the effective regulations have reduced the use and emissions of ODSs significantly.
+The total amount of ODSs in the stratosphere reached a maximum in the late 1990s.
 Since then the concentrations have declined slowly for most compounds.

 Even if we can see signs of ozone recovery today, it is still crucial to follow the development of the ozone layer in order to verify that the Montreal Protocol and its amendments work as expected.
-It is also important to detect possible changes in the ozone layer related to factors other than ODS, like climate change.
+It is also important to detect possible changes in the ozone layer related to factors other than ODSs, like climate change.